-From the 28th to the 30th of June 2022, the second edition of the Global Community Health Annual Workshop will take place as an online event.
-The overall workshop theme is ‘How to build resilient communities for times of crises’.
-The theme will be explored through different sub-themes, such as emergency health and social protection, offering a broad perspective on the diversity of practices of community health worldwide.
-The workshop provides a space where community health and health promotion practitioners and policy makers can improve their skills and where researchers can gain in capacities to conduct community-based participatory research.
+The Global Community Health Annual workshop provides a space where community health and health promotion practitioners and policy makers can improve their skills and where researchers can gain in capacities to conduct community-based participatory research.

 Format of the workshop

-The community health hubs acknowledge our diversity and cultural dimensions and are offered in different languages including Arabic, English, French and Spanish.
+The community health hubs acknowledge our diversity and cultural dimensions and are offered in different languages including Arabic, English, French, Spanish, and other languages depending on the availability of facilitators.
 During the community health hubs participants have the opportunity to share experiences, build their regional and global networks and work with other group members on their assignment.